 The University Clery Compliance team, in conjunction with other University administrators, local first responders and/or the National Weather Service, are responsible for confirming emergencies that may warrant the distribution of an immediate notification to the University community.
 The decision to send out an emergency notification is situational (i.e. snow day notification is made by Facilities Management based on National Weather alerts).
-The decision is made by considering all available facts, including whether the crime or event is considered to be a serious or continuing threat to students or employees.
+The decision is made by considering all available facts, including whether the crime or event is considered to be a serious or continuing threat to students or employees and whether there is an immediate threat to the health and safety to the on-campus community.
+Many factors are considered when assessing a situation to determine whether to activate one or more of the emergency communications systems and if so, the content of the message and whether to send the emergency message to all or some of the campus community.
+Among the factors to be considered is the nature and anticipated duration of the emergency situation and whether the emergency applies to a particular building, segment of the population or to the entire campus.